Interstate 86 (Idaho): History

 The interchange with US-91 in Chubbuck was later rebuilt in 2013 as the state's first diverging diamond interchange, which helped reduce the rate of collisions at the interchange.
 ITD plans to rebuild the interchanges at the western and eastern termini of I-86 to meet modern standards and improve safety.
 Reconstruction of the western interchange at I-84 near Declo began in May 2018 and was completed in late 2020, replacing the trumpet configuration with a modified Y. A major rebuild of the eastern interchange at I-15 in Chubbuck began in August 2022 and is scheduled to be completed in 2025 at a cost of $112 million.
 The new design eliminates left-side ramps from I-15 and allows traffic from the Pocatello Creek Road interchange to merge onto either freeway.

 Exit list

 Business route

-Interstate 86 Business (I-86 Bus) is an business route of I-86 that runs between two interchanges in American Falls.
+Interstate 86 Business (I-86 Bus) is a business route of I-86 that runs between two interchanges in American Falls.
 It travels northeast from the SH-37 interchange into downtown American Falls on Lincoln Street and Fort Hall Avenue, following the former route of US-30N.
 The route turns west onto Idaho Street for two blocks and crosses over a railroad before beginning its concurrency with SH-39 around the northwestern side of the city.
 The highways turn northeast onto Pocatello Avenue, which leads to an interchange with I-86 on the south side of American Falls Airport.

 The business route was originally created in 1972 as I-15W Bus, replacing a section of SH-37 within American Falls.